nultinator/nultinator/README.md

 I’m currently working on ...
 Writing code and technical content

 I’m currently learning ...
-C++, Bitcoin for Developers, and Software Enginerring
+C++, Bitcoin for Developers, and Software Engineering

 I’m looking to collaborate on ... all sorts of things, contact me!